lyrcGeek/Azureoid/README.md

 Azureoid
 ========

-Azureoid is a management client for Android.
+Azureoid is a native Android management client for Windows Azure.
 It's an alternative to the management portal that renders better on mobile android devices.

 *Requirements*
 * Xamarin Studio for Android